Code-Institute-Submissions/cmd-source-MS1/README.md

 ### Homepage

 ##### For Desktop / Tablet
- 1. The homepage displays as intended when the user first lands.
+ 1. The homepage displays as intended when the user first lands with the call to action in the form of Join Now button working correctly.
+The Join Now button transitions to the membership options.
  2. The nav-bar operates as intended with each element highlighted when the user hovers over them.
  3. A clear call to action incites the user to join the gym and the Join Now button transitions in its annimation when the user hovers.
- 4. The video begins to autoplay, however I've noticed that sometimes it takes a few moments to begin playing.
-The video is hidden as intended on screen sizes smaller then a desktop.
+ 4. The video displays with the control panal but it can take a few moments to play when the play button is pressed.
+ 5. Google maps displays well under the Opening Hours section and is responsive.

 ##### For Mobile
- 1. The homepage displays when the user first lands.
+ 1. The homepage displays when the user first lands with the call to action also working correctly in transitioning to the membership page.
  2. The nav-bar positions under the logo on the mobile version as intended, with each element highlighted when the user hovers over each of the nav elements.
- 3. The homepage appears to almost as intended except for the Opening Hours section being slightly pushed to the right side of the screen, I havent yet solved this.*
+ 3. The homepage appears as intended with the video being hidden and the Opening Hours section collapsing into vertical allignment.

 ### Join page

 ##### For Desktop / Tablet
  1. Click on the Join Now button on the Hompage.
- 2. The options for either One Years Membership or Monthly Recurring Membership present well side by side on the desktop and tablet.
+ 2. The options for either One Years Membership or Monthly Recurring Membership present well side by side on the desktop.
+For the tablet them stack on top of each other.
  3. Both Join Now buttons display and transition in their annimation as intended when the user hovers over them.
  3. My Google Maps iframe would not pass the html validator in its current form below.
 I solved it by reading and modifying the code on the website [OSTraining](https://www.ostraining.com/blog/coding/responsive-google-maps/)